 The Canary Islands, or las Islas Canarias in Spanish, are located off the west coast of northern Africa and enjoy a sub-tropical climate referred to as “eternal spring.”
 They are a popular tourist destination for Spaniards and foreigners alike and have varied terrain and interesting volcanic landscapes.
 Four of Spain’s national parks are located in the Canary Islands, which include seven islands of varying sizes: Tenerife (the largest of the islands), La Palma, La Gomera, El Hierro, Lanzarote, Gran Canaria, and Fuerteventura.

-Currently, the economy of the islands depends primarily on tourism, however, bananas and tobacco are also grown and exported, as well as sugar cane and a number of exotic fruits.
+Currently, the economy of the islands depends primarily on tourism; however, bananas and tobacco are also grown and exported, as well as sugar cane and a number of tropical fruits.